Alzheimer's Disease: Choosing a Long-term Care Facility

 Residential care facilities

-- Retirement housing — This setting is more appropriate for someone with early Alzheimer’s who still is able to care for himself or herself independently.
+- Retirement housing — This setting is more appropriate for someone with Mild Cognitive Impairment (MCI) who still is able to care for himself or herself independently.
 The person may be able to live alone safely, but has difficulty managing an entire house.
 Generally, this type of housing provides limited supervision (no 24-hour supervision), and the staff likely will know very little about dementia.

 - Assisted living facility — This option provides the step between living independently and living in a nursing home.
 Assisted living facilities offer housing, as well as support and personalized assistance, and health care services.